jmcantrell/arch-bootstrap/README.md

 ### `files/*`

-This directory tree, if it exists, contains static content that will be added to the installation.
+This directory tree, if it exists, contains files that will be added unchanged to the installation.
 It will be `rsync`ed to `/` with the permissions (but not ownership) intact.

 ## Usage

 In general, the installation steps are as follows:

-1. Boot into a copy of the [Arch Linux ISO][archiso]
+1. Boot into the [Arch Linux ISO][archiso]
 1. Connect to the internet, if needed
 1. Copy this repository to the live environment
 1. Change the directory to this repository